 There are very few reasons why you should put things like repricing, keyword research and product sourcing on the backburner.
 But if you’re feeling stressed at the idea of ramping all that up a level, then use software to take the load off your shoulders.

-Your Seller Central account can help a lot, but things like repricing software, feedback software, project management software and inventory/order/listings management software can save you time and help you keep on of things.
+Your Seller Central account can help a lot, but things like repricing software, feedback software, project management software and inventory management tools can save you time and help you keep on of things.

 4. Hire, Subcontract and Delegate